nus-cs2113-AY1920S2/duke/docs/README.md

         1. [T][N] buy lunch

 ### Feature 2.
 Create new Deadline: `Deadline`
-Adds a new deadline to the TaskList.
+Adds a new deadline to the TaskList

 Example of usage: